 Horse World.
 In a stellar fifteen year show career, he traveled throughout the United States and Canada, amassing an impressive show record including multiple World Championships, Reserve Championships, Regional Championships and the prestigious distinctions of Legion of Honor and Legion of Excellence for Karen Cuneo, and her daughter Kristen.

 He did all this despite the fact that he was severely injured in a training accident as a young horse that resulted in a broken jaw and paralysis in the lower quadrant of his face.
-Because of this, Mr Wise Guy's tongue frequently hangs out of his mouth like an eager puppy dog.
+Because of this, Mr Wise Guy's tongue frequently hung out of his mouth like an eager puppy dog.

 The emotional and physical trauma of his injury didn't stop Mr Wise Guy from trusting his humans and putting forth thrilling, exceptional performances in the show ring with both adults and children.

 At the end of his world class show career, at the age of 20, he transitioned into the life of a therapy horse and became the mainstay of the therapeutic riding program at Wings and Hooves Therapeutic Riding

-The special needs riders relate to Mr Wise Guy's uniqueness.
-He serves as an example that, although he must deal with a significant physical challenge in his life and the event that caused it, he is not defined by it.
+International Equine of the Year.
+The special needs riders related to Mr Wise Guy's uniqueness that although he had to deal with a significant physical challenge in his life and the event that caused it, he was not defined by it.
 He overcame a physical disability and found a way to eat, survive and thrive despite living with a significant physical challenge every day.